choria-io/website/blog/content/post/2021/12/07/aaa_improvements.md

 The AAA Service [was introduced in 2019](https://choria.io/blog/post/2019/01/23/central_aaa/) and we've improved on it in 2020 by allowing [a client certificate free operation](https://choria.io/blog/post/2020/09/13/aaa_improvements/).

-The Certificate Free operation was a big win, however it came at a considerable cost of requiring an additional Choria Broker(s) to take client connections.
+The Certificate Free operation was a big win, however it came at a considerable cost of requiring additional Choria Brokers to take client connections.

 We made a number of improvements in Release 0.6.0, read the full entry for details.

 <!--more-->
 ## Signing via Choria RPC

 Previous versions of the AAA Server only supported listening on a HTTP(s) port for signing requests.
+Users had to provision Load Balancers, extra certificates and more.
 This never felt right to me as we really want in-region communications to be always via the Choria Broker.

 Recent Choria Servers support a concept called Choria Services.
 A Service is essentially a Choria Agent that is called in a 1 to 1 basis rather than 1 to many.

 Think of it like a standard microservice where 1 microservice serves 1 request.
-The Choria Broker has full Service Mesh capabilities (failover, scale up, scale out, GSLB, observability and more), so a Choria Service benefits from all of these behaviors.
+The Choria Broker has full Service Mesh capabilities (failover, scale up, scale out, GSLB, observability and more), so a Choria Service benefits from all of these behaviors without additional components - just run multiple instances.

 The latest AAA Service supports connecting to the Choria Broker and offering signing as a Choria Service.
 This means you have one less port to manage, do not need to worry about its HA or load balancers infront of it and do not need to worry about certificates for it.
 Just start multiple AAA Service and let the Choria Broker internal Service Mesh handle it all.